pingcap/docs/dev/reference/tools/tidb-binlog/operation.md

     This command generates a `{data-dir}/savepoint` file.
 This file stores the `tso` information which is needed for the initial start of Drainer.

-## Use SQL statements to control Pump or Drainer
+## Use SQL statements to manage Pump or Drainer

 To view or modify binlog related states, execute corresponding SQL statements in TiDB.